open-meteo/open-meteo-api-kotlin/CONTRIBUTING.md

 ### Message

-A stricter variation of the [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) standard is used.
+A stricter variation of the [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) standard is used:
-The commit message should look like this:
 ```
 <type>[!]: <description>